ns102030/Music_Store_Analysis_Using_SQL/README.md

 ### Aggregating Data by Country

 Sales data by country.
-Countries that have only one customer are grouped together under "Other"
+Countries that have only one customer are grouped together under "Other".
 <img src="Images/Image7.png" width= "700"/>

 <img src="Images/Image8.png" width= "700"/>